FirstButton/FirstButton_DLL/README.md

 DLL Documentation.pdf  - covers the parameters that are used to call the FirstButton.dll, and error code definitions.

-\FirstButton\ - folder with all source code files, compatible with Visual Studio 2005
+\FirstButton\ - folder with all source code files, compatible with Visual Studio 2005 and Visual Studio 2010

 		  FirstButton.sln  FirstButton.sou